-I’d been looking for it for eight years.
-But I finally got it.
+I’d been looking for it for eight years, and I finally got it.
 A MYST Channelwood Poster.

-If you don’t know what MYST is, go away.
+If you don’t know what MYST is, God help you.
 Channelwood is one of the “ages” of MYST.
 My ex-girlfriend and I solved MYST in a 17 hour session stretched across two days back in 1994.
 I consider that MYST experience to be the most immersive gaming experience of my life.